j-irion/sose-25-se3s/DEMO.md

       -X POST http://localhost:8000/counter/bar/increment \
   | sort | uniq -c
 ```
-Expected output in terminal (exact values may very depending on how fast the jobs are processed by the worker):
+Expected output in terminal (exact values may vary depending on how fast the jobs are processed by the worker):
 ```sh
 150 202 # successfully accepted
 50 429 # rejected due to full queues